 Tickets for this 1 1/2 hr. sail are $45/person.
 Bring a blanket, since you’ll be out late.
 Book here.

 Some years we have had to turn away people who wanted to join us for Race Day, many of whom have sailed with us in previous races.
-Save yourself some anxiety and sign up early for 2017.
+Save yourself some anxiety and sign up early.
 The cost is $200/person for the day.

 Here’s the deal: Passengers will board the Lannon at about 9:30 a.m.
 Sunday morning, while Captain Heath and Captain Tom are at the Captains meeting getting the course for the race and any other final details.
 We leave the dock by 10:00 a.m.
 The Parade of Sail begins near Cape Pond Ice Co. at 10:30 a.m.
 All the schooners get their sails up and cruise by Stacy Boulevard for Daisy Nell’s introductions.
 It is a glorious sight to see.